NVIDIA/framework-reproducibility/tensorflow_status.md

 ### Solution

-There is currently no released solution, although there is a solution for the non-sparse version in review (see github/tensorflow/tensorflow pull request [49178][49178]), which will probably appear in stock TensorFlow version 2.6.
+There are currently no released solutions, although there are a solutions in review (see github/tensorflow/tensorflow pull requests [49178][49178] and [50070][50070]), which will probably appear in stock TensorFlow version 2.6.

 A confirmed work-around is to use separate non-fused softmax and cross-entropy ops.
 For example, assuming you're using `tf.keras`, select the activation on the